-174. The spread risk module in the Standard Formula is based on a mapping of shock factors to a bond's rating and its duration.
+- 174. The spread risk module in the Standard Formula is based on a mapping of shock factors to a bond's rating and its duration.
 If credit ratings capture sufficiently the transition risk exposure of a bond, a dedicated prudential treatment of the identified elevated loss profile of fossil fuel-related bonds might not be necessary to ensure sufficient solvency capital is set aside by undertakings to cover potential transition-related losses.
+The public feedback EIOPA received to its consultation paper in 2023 as regards the reflection of transition risks in credit ratings was however inconclusive.
+While some stakeholders argued credit ratings reflect transition risks, others argued for the opposite. - 175.
+Although the main CRAs indicate in their rating methodologies that some consideration is given to sustainability risks, EIOPA was not able to find clear evidence concerning the accuracy of this treatment.
+Furthermore, current findings in the literature on this matter point towards

-In this regard, however, the potential of credit ratings to appropriately reflect transition risk exposures from a prudential perspective appears to be limited at this stage of the analysis.
-Current findings on this matter point towards a material lack of comparability and transparency of ESG ratings, leading to situations in which a particular firm can have materially different ESG ratings across providers, implying then a different resulting impact on credit ratings.55 Moreover, it seems that credit ratings currently do not allow for clear conclusions on the materiality of a bond's transition risk exposure.56 As there can be the risk of underestimating a bond's transition risk exposure by means of relying on currently available credit ratings, it is considered appropriate, at this stage of the analysis, to develop policy options regarding the prudential treatment of the spread risk associated with fossil fuel-related bonds.
+- a material lack of comparability and transparency of the reflection of sustainability factors in credit ratings at this stage.58 - 176.
+In this regard, EIOPA considers the current potential of credit ratings to appropriately reflect transition risk exposures from a prudential perspective to be limited.
+As there can be the risk of underestimating a bond's transition risk exposure by means of relying on currently available credit ratings, it is considered appropriate, at this stage of the analysis, to develop and propose policy options regarding the prudential treatment of the spread risk associated with fossil fuel-related bonds.
 If rating methodologies improve further and sufficiently capture a bond's transition risk exposure in a comparable and transparent manner, the proposed policy options for a dedicated prudential treatment of spread risk associated with fossil fuel-related bonds should be revised.
 Given the backward- and forward-looking findings regarding bonds, there is scope for a dedicated prudential treatment of bonds related to fossil fuel activities.
-Three policy options are considered for public consultation:
+Three policy options are considered: - i.

-- i.
 Option 1: no change option. - ii.
 Option 2: a rating downgrade of bonds related to fossil fuel activities, - iii.
 Option 3: a dedicated supplementary capital requirement to the current spread risk calibration

-175. Regarding the "no change"-option, the same advantages and disadvantages apply as for equity risk.
+177. Regarding the "no change"-option, the same advantages and disadvantages apply as for equity risk.